ervwalter/ewalnet-docpad/src/documents/posts/2013-10-09-atom-feeds-with-docpad.html.md

 }
 ```

-It uses a node module named [cheerio](http://matthewmueller.github.io/cheerio/) to parse the HTML using a jQuery-like API.
-To use cheerio in docpad.coffee, you also need to add this line to the top of the file (after you `npm install --save cheerio` of course):
+These two functions use a couple node modules&mdash;one named [cheerio](http://matthewmueller.github.io/cheerio/) to parse the HTML using a jQuery-like API and the standard `url` module from node.js.
+Add references to them at the top of docpad.coffee (after you `npm install --save cheerio` of course):

     cheerio = require('cheerio')
+    url = require('url')

 You can see this code "in context" in [docpad.coffee](https://github.com/ervwalter/ewalnet-docpad/blob/master/docpad.coffee) and [feed.xml.eco](https://github.com/ervwalter/ewalnet-docpad/blob/master/src/documents/feed.xml.eco) from my blog's source code.